openmc-dev/openmc/docs/source/pythonapi/deplete.rst

 The former is responsible for obtaining transmuation reaction rates.
 The latter is responsible for projecting reaction rates and compositions forward in calendar time across some step size :math:`\Delta t`, and obtaining new compositions given a power or power density.
-The :class:`Operator` class is provided to obtain reaction rates via tallies through OpenMC's transport solver, and the :class:`IndependentOperator` class is provided to obtain reaction rates from cross-section data.
+The :class:`CoupledOperator` class is provided to obtain reaction rates via tallies through OpenMC's transport solver, and the :class:`IndependentOperator` class is provided to obtain reaction rates from cross-section data.
 Several classes are provided that implement different time-integration algorithms for depletion calculations,